 Ally T.Y.
-Kwak serves as Executive Director of the Foundation, overseeing its strategic vision and program development.
-Her work focuses on building sustainable platforms that support cultural, educational, and community-driven initiatives.
+Kwak serves as Executive Director of the Foundation, leading its strategic direction, sourcing grantees, and building the networks that drive the organization's mission forward.

 She holds a BSFS in International Politics from Georgetown University and an MPA from NYU Wagner School of Public Service specializing in Public and Nonprofit Management and Policy.